MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Invoke-MgReassignEducationMeAssignmentSubmission.md

 If the header Prefer: include-unknown-enum-members is provided, a reassigned submission retains the reassigned status.
 For details, see the examples section.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Invoke-MgBetaReassignEducationMeAssignmentSubmission](/powershell/module/Microsoft.Graph.Beta.Education/Invoke-MgBetaReassignEducationMeAssignmentSubmission?view=graph-powershell-beta)

 ## SYNTAX

 ### Reassign (Default)